The primary schools we work with find that Beanstalk’s support makes a lasting difference to children’s lives.

 In the last academic year (2013-2014) we helped over 8,400 children across England in over 1,200 schools through the help of over almost 2,800 reading helpers.

 To demonstrate the effectiveness of our service, we monitor both attainment and attitudinal outcomes for the children we work with.

 To measure attainment outcomes, we ask the schools we work with to capture information on the reading levels of the children that we support.
 The Government target is to improve by 2 reading sub-levels a year.
 On average, the year before they were supported by a Beanstalk reading helper the children we work with had shown minimal or no progress.
-After three terms of working with a Beanstalk reading helper, the children we support had improved by approximately 2 reading sub-levels on average.1 This shows the impact our support can have on a child’s reading.
+After three terms of working with a Beanstalk reading helper, the children we support had improved on average by 2.4 reading sub-levels on average.1 This shows the impact our support can have on a child’s reading.